 Professor Dr Jeremy Krebs, MBChB, FRACP, MD

-Dr Jeremy Krebs is an Endocrinologist and Clinical Leader of Endocrinology and Diabetes at Capital and Coast District Health Board, where he also heads CEDOR.
+Dr Jeremy Krebs is an Endocrinologist at Capital and Coast District Health Board, where he also heads CEDOR.
 He is a Clinical Senior Lecturer at the University of Otago, Wellington, and part of the Edgar Diabetes and Obesity Research Centre.